school-of-ai-angers/rl-arena/README.md

 - `info.yml`: data used to set-up the Environment model in the database
 - `static`: static files served on the website under the URL `/static/environment-&lt;environment>/`

+## Project Components

+* builder: responsible for preparing a Docker image wrapping each submission
+* core: main Django settings, database models and migrations
+* data: contains all user data, its subdirectories are mounted inside the multiple containers
+* duel_runner: launch and monitors the duels that are scheduled as part of the tournaments
+* environments: implement the different games
+* nginx: Nginx webproxy configuration
+* publisher: responsible for pushing public submissions to the repo [rl-arena-public-submissions](https://github.com/school-of-ai-angers/rl-arena-public-submissions)
+* run_duel: given two Docker images and the environment name, runs multiple matches and collect the results
+* smoke_tester: tests whether a given submission is valid by making it play against itself multiple times without any rule violation
+* terraform: controls the infrastructure deployment on DigitalOcean
+* tournament_manager: launch and monitors running tournaments, aggregating results and calculating rankings
+* web: main Django app with all the user-facing web platform

+## Development

+1. Clone this repo
+2. Install Docker and docker-compose
+3. Copy `example.env` as `.env` and edit it with values that fit you
+4. Run `./prepare_dev.sh`

-## Duel runner
+## Duel Runner

-This is a pure-Python script that executes a duel between two players.
+This is a Python script that executes a duel between two players.
 For that, it  takes the Docker-image name of each player and the name of the environment.

 It will output a JSON document with the results of the duel with the format: